Architecture Blueprint // April 2026

 Memoize Session Context

 Git status, project config, date — don't change mid-conversation.
 Compute once, cache for session.
+A function called DANGEROUS_uncachedSystemPromptSection() explicitly marks sections as cache-volatile.
+The DANGEROUS_ naming warns developers against carelessly adding volatile content.

 Key Takeaway